-The JPB is currently forecasting commencement of revenue service with 14 new EMUs between April 1 and July 1, 2024.
+The JPB is currently forecasting commencement of revenue service with 14 new EMUs between April 14 and July 1, 2024.

-PMOC Observations:
+> PMOC Observations:

-- The JPB added scheduling resources which allowed it to complete an integrated master schedule as recommended by the PMOC.
-That schedule continues to be refined, particularly as it relates to rail activation activities.
-However, it is not clear that the schedule is being used effectively as a management tool by the PCEP team. - The lead scheduler left the project in June 2022, and his replacement is also leaving in August 2022.
-That leaves only one scheduler to support the project at a time of complex testing and commissioning activity. - The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises. - The PMOC observes that the renewed emphasis on partnering between owner and contractor to promptly identify problems and collaborate to find and implement fair and effective solutions appears to be producing positive results.
+- The JPB has had difficulty attracting and keeping a lead scheduler; a new lead scheduler joined the PCEP team in early October 2022.
+The reduced scheduling staff has not had enough capacity to complete the remaining integration of the various PCEP schedules.
+The PMOC encourages the PCEP team to complete the integration of the remaining schedules as promptly as possible. - The PMOC is pleased to see additional reporting related to schedule delays. - The lack of a complete and fully integrated master project schedule makes running a formal Monte Carlo schedule risk analysis very difficult.
+This creates additional uncertainty in terms of the project completion date as well as the potential for additional contractor claims for time related overhead. - The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises. - The PMOC observes that the renewed emphasis on partnering between owner and contractor to promptly identify problems and collaborate to find and implement fair and effective solutions appears to be producing positive results.